I am still not a big app user. I am very careful and selective about what I install on my device. Less is definitely more for me.

 OneDrive – This mobile app now not only allows me to manage my Microsoft 365 files but it also incorporates the more advanced Office Lens technology that scans and uploads, documents, whiteboards, etc.

 Tripview – One of the few apps that I have happily paid for.
 I use this to let me know the Sydney train schedule to help me get around when I need to negotiate the ‘real world’.
+Although not much travel is happening at the moment, this app is super handy for negotiating local public transport.

 Audible – If I can’t read my Kindle then I can normally always listen.
 This app allows me to listen to my audio books where ever I am.
+This and Castro on iOS are probably the most used applications on my devices.

 Amazon Kindle – If I don’t have access to my Kindle then I can still read my books.
 In my case that will most likely be on my iPad.
 I also use the Kindle app on the iPad when the ebook has a lot of images that sometime don’t display well or are too small for the Kindle device.